-They are intended to be of value in professional practice - i.e. to reflect real world issues and activities, as well as meeting robust assessment criteria and reflecting the types of outputs that are acceptable at this level of study within a postgraduate environment.
+They are intended to be of value in professional practice - i.e. reflect real world issues and activities, as well as meeting robust assessment criteria and reflecting the types of outputs that are acceptable at this level of study within a postgraduate environment.

-The style of the assignment 'output' reflects types of document required from PR managers in the workplace and will require high standards of written communication in a range of styles.
+The style of the assignment 'output' reflects a type of document required from PR managers in the workplace, which will require a high standard of written communication (encouraging the attention to strong writing skills which employer consultation has highlighted).